markus-ntt-seidl/green-software-principles/Principles/Electricity.md

 Servers are usually not configured for aggressive or even minimal power-saving.
 Many use-cases running on servers demand total capacity as quickly as possible because the server needs to respond to rapidly changing demands, which lead to many servers in idle modes during low demand periods.
 An idle server costs carbon from the embedded carbon and its inefficient utilisation.

 ## Summary
-Green software engineers take responsibility for their application's electricity consumption and carbon emissions.
+Green software proffessional take responsibility for their application's electricity consumption and carbon emissions.
 We should always choose clean energy to power our applications.
 If clean energy is not available, we can instead strive for hardware efficiency.
 Use as few servers as possible and ensure that the servers are running at the highest utilisation rate.
 There are many tools available to measure an application's energy consumption.
 Calculating or estimating the energy consumption of an application is a step in the correct direction to start thinking about how an application can operate more efficiently.

 Reference
 * https://principles.green/principles/electricity/